charlesfindlay/ExpITExtraCredit2-MVC/README.md

 Let's add additional functionality to the MVC Movie app you did as your first MVC tutorial.

-* Change the rating input from a text input where the user can input anything they want to a dropdown.
-Link the dropdown to a enum you define in the Movie class file.
-You'll need to change your code in every view where the rating can be set or displayed.
+* Add a rating field linked to an enum to your model.
+Implement the ratings field(G, PG, PG-13, R) in your create/edit views as a dropdown.
+You'll need to change your code in every the MovieController, your model, and every view where the rating can be set or displayed.
 * Modify the Movie view index file to display the database information in a "prettier" format.
 Use your imagination.
 Anything is acceptable as long as you think it looks better than the simple rows the tutorial creates.
 You should still be able to access all the CRUD functions the current design allows in your new design.

 ## Exercise 2: Address Book x2